 Fast, reliable and cost effective boron hydride based high capacity solid state hydrogen storage materials

-BOR4STORE will develop novel cost-efficient boron hydride based hydrogen storage materials with capacities of more than 8 wt.% and 80 kg H2/m3 for specific fuel cell applications, including:
+BOR4STORE proposes an integrated, multidisciplinary approach for the development and testing of novel, optimised and cost-efficient boron hydride based H2 storage materials with superior performance (capacity more than 8 wt.% and 80 kg H2/m^3) for specific fuel cell applications.

-(a) Synthesis and modification of boron hydrides, either single or as Reactive Hydride Composites and Eutectic Mixtures;
+(a) new methods for the synthesis and modification of stable and unstable boron hydrides, as well as their combinations resulting in Reactive Hydride Composites and eutectic mixtures,

-(b) Systematic investigation of special catalysts and additives, and;
+(b) systematic and rationalised investigation of the effect of special catalysts and additives, and